-Guidance for employees who have been accused of bullying or harassment
+Guidance for staff members who have been accused of harassment or bullying

 All staff and students have a responsibility to behave in a manner that does not cause unreasonable offence to others.
 All staff and students have a right to ask any of their colleagues or peers to stop behaving in a manner that is upsetting, insulting or offensive to them.